Lafolie/naga/README.md

 * **Extensible**

 ## Elements
 UI objects created with Naga are called **elements**.
-They are the core building block from which every other type are created.
-The element object is intended to be minimal in that it has all of the most commonly required UI features, and nothing more.
+The element is intended to be minimal in that it has all of the most commonly required UI features, and nothing more.
 It designed to be a building block, so that more complex/compound elements may be easily created with it.

 All elements support the following configurable features: